(As of July 1, 2022)

 ・As noted in Chapter 3.5 of the attached “Basic Policies on Corporate Governance,” an analysis and evaluation of the overall effectiveness of the Board of Directors is conducted annually.

-(1) Questionnaires conducted for Directors’ self-evaluation and its summary
+(1) Questionnaires conducted for all Directors’ self-evaluation and board evaluation

 (2) Exchange of opinions at the Outside Director Council